 The event follows the same minimal up-front planning modern development practices enjoy relying on talented people and simple structure to achieving something great in a short space of time.1

-This open-spaces format involves a small deck of cards to write topics you’d like to talk about on and a board with rooms and times to drop them into.
-I was surprised at how well the event unfolded (bar one session that veered off-course) given our unplanned attempts at the Guernsey developer group always resulted in five people having dinner in a bar :)
+This open-spaces format involves a small deck of cards to write topics you’d like to talk about and a board with rooms and times to use.
+I was surprised at how well the event unfolded (bar one session that veered off-course), given our unplanned attempts at the Guernsey developer group always resulted in five people having dinner in a bar :)

 The best news is that there are more events planned for the coming months:

-- February – provisionally the 7th, regular format, location TBA
+- February – provisionally the 7th, location TBA

 ALT.NET Seattle 2009 Conference